about

 But, I also don’t trust tech companies.
 I worry that when Apple or Google or Microsoft (or any other tech company) changes some kind of technology, I'll lose everything.
 I used to hang onto 5 1/4-inch floppy disks with games on them I had written in BASIC.
 Yeah, finally tossed those in one of my maybe-I-can-finally-be-a-minimalist purges.

-In the meantime, I've been writing and publishing and making music using Google's tools and a handful of other third party things like Atticus, Anchor, and Soundtrap.
+In the meantime, I continue to experiment with writing and publishing and making music using Google's tools.
+But I mostly use my iPad Pro for everything plus a handful of other third party things like Atticus, Anchor, and Soundtrap.

 I bought my kids a Raspberry Pi 400.
 I love the idea of open source, Creative Commons stuff.
 I'm tempted to run my own server with a Raspberry Pi.
 I might just do it!
 We'll see.